 (Product of distillation) Essential oil or EO is a dynamic compilation of different VOCs (volatile organic compounds), that will alter with season and harvest time, and the stage of some plant’s growth-cycle.

 (Chemical compounds) Esters are some of the most common VOCs (volatile organic compounds).
 Esters are usually described as have sweet, fruity scents.

 (Process) A collection of methods to isolate and concentrate flavour and aroma from plants and botanicals.
 Distillation is one method, others include decoction, infusion, tincture, enfleurage and cold extraction.

 (Process) The process by which yeast converts sugars into alcohol.
 It’s quite magical.

 (Of an alcohol distillation) the very first part of the distillation, that is discarded.
+When distilling small volumes, the foreshot is often simply included in the first heads shot—and also discarded.
 See ‘fractions’ for more information on parts of an alcohol distillation.

 (Product) Once you introduce a preservative into a hydrosol, it then becomes a formulation and it’s no longer appropriate to name it ‘hydrosol’.